Redwood Pioneers

 The Redwood Pioneers were a minor league baseball of California League.
 They were part of the California Angels farm system.
 The Pioneers played in Rohnert Park, California during the early 1980s (1980–85).
 The team produced players such as Kirk McCaskill, Mark McLemore and Devon White.
+After the 1985 season, the Pioneers relocated to become the Palm Springs Angels.

 Ballpark

 The team originally played at a field adjacent to Mountain Shadows Middle School, and then at Rohnert Park Stadium when it was completed in 1981.
 The stadium was torn down in 2005.